-- If you are offering a job or an opportunity to interview the person, describe where it is, what they will be doing in that job, and what the starting pay is. - If you are offering mentorship or counseling, explain your qualifications and how you plan on staying in contact with the person you support. - If the person you support struggled with substance use at the time of the life crime, the letter might also identify places nearby where treatment can be obtained, including the locations of A.A. and/or N.A. meetings and mental health care providers.
+- If you are offering a place to live, state where it is, how many rooms are available, and who else is living there. - If you are offering a job or an opportunity to interview the person, describe where it is, what they will be doing in that job, and what the starting pay is. - If you are offering mentorship or counseling, explain your qualifications and how you plan on staying in contact with the person you support. - If the person you support struggled with substance use at the time of the life crime, the letter might also identify places nearby where treatment can be obtained, including the locations of A.A. and/or N.A. meetings and mental health care providers.
 This information is critical for showing the Board where the person you support would seek this type of assistance once out on parole. - If you are able to provide financial support to the person as they reenter the community, be specific about how you will provide that.
 For example, that you will send a monthly check for \$100.